 Frequently Asked Questions

 The fastest way is our online appointment request form.
-It takes about ten minutes and asks for basic information about you, what you want to work on, and your therapist preferences, including whether you want an LGBTQIA-identified therapist, a BIPOC therapist, or are open to working with an ally.
+It takes about ten minutes and asks for basic information about you, what you want to work on, and your therapist preferences, including whether you want an LGBTQIA2S+-identified therapist, a BIPOC therapist, or are open to working with an ally.
 If you will be using insurance, you can upload pictures of your insurance cards right to the form.

 A completed form gives us the information we need to match you with a therapist and verify your insurance.